Report fly tipping

 If our evidence proves who is responsible for the fly-tipping, we will prosecute them.
 If the court finds them guilty, they could receive a fine of up to £50,000 or get 12 months in prison.

-There can be frequent fly-tipping in some areas.
-If there is frequent fly-tipping, we will install covert CCTV to find who is responsible.
+If there is frequent fly-tipping in an area, we will install covert CCTV to find who is responsible.
 We may also restrict access to the area to help prevent fly-tipping.

 We will not remove asbestos if it on private land.
 This includes asbestos in buildings.
 If you need to remove asbestos from a building, you can contact Essex County Council.